 There are dozens of sites that customers can post online reviews of your business, and it’s difficult to manage them all.
 Where do you start?
-Whether you’re a new business or you’re an established business new to online review management, this strategy can help you organize and improve your online reviews.
+Whether you’re a new business or you’re an established business new to online review management, this strategy can help you organize, improve and manage your online reviews.
 With a plan in place, you can control the conversation customers are having about you and make sure your happy customers are heard.

 The Beginner’s Guide to Online Review Management

 Before you can begin your online review management and improvement, you have to know what you’re up against.
 Block out some time to do some research and audit your online business reputation.
 To start, search for your business as a customer might.
 What comes up first?
 Your website?
 Your Facebook Page?
 Your Google Business listing?
 A third-party site?
 Are these reviews reliable and made by real customers?

 You’ll probably come across some negative reviews, but don’t worry about addressing them yet.
 At this stage, simply try to gather as much information as you can.
 In your list, record the following information about each result you find:

 - Search engine results page (SERP) position

 - Overall star-rating and/or overall sentiment (positive, negative, neutral)

 - Reviews appear to be made by real customers (or not)